What is the Sacroiliac Joint?

 Here are some symptoms of sacroiliac joint dysfunction:

-- Feeling of tingling sensations, numbness and weakness in the lower extremity.
+- Feeling of tingling, numbness and weakness in the lower part of the body.

-- Pain is going to worse with transitional movements (sitting from standing or vice versa), climbing stairs or standing on one leg.
+- Pain is getting worse with transitional movements (sitting from standing or vice versa), climbing stairs or standing on one leg.

-Pain exaggerates during sexual intercourse or during menstruation in the women.
+- Pain that is worse during sexual intercourse or during menstruation in women.

 How to Prevent Sacroiliac Joint Dysfunction?

 Sacroiliac joint dysfunction can be avoided by certain lifestyle modifications.
-You should consider the following tips in this regard.
+Somme suggestions include:

 - Always adopt proper and good lifting techniques.